-Work profile – For Bring Your Own Device (BYOD) – It enables a work profile which allows organizations to manage the business data and applications of their concern, and rest of the things on the device is controlled by the user.
+Work Profile – For Bring Your Own Device (BYOD) – It enables a work profile that allows organizations to manage the business data and applications of their concern, and the rest of the things on the device is controlled by the user.

 MAM – It enables the organization to distribute public & private apps to a wide range of Android devices including legacy devices i.e. v5.0 and below.
 It does not include other device management features.

 Purpose-built – It enables to apply only certain management capabilities to the single-app which is designed for a particular use-case.